Steady state in ultrastrong coupling regime: perturbative expansion and first orders: Introduction

-In this perspective, introducing a technique inspired from the displaced oscillator picture \cite{Irish_2005, Li_2021} for diagonalization of the quantum Rabi model, we recover the infinite coupling limit of \cite{Cresser_2021} and go beyond by providing first order corrections.
+In this perspective, introducing a technique inspired from the displaced oscillator picture \cite{Irish_2005, Li_2021} for diagonalization of the quantum Rabi model as well as reminiscent of the polaron transformation \cite{Lee_2012, Kolli_2011}, we recover the infinite coupling limit of \cite{Cresser_2021} and go beyond by providing first order corrections.
 In the regime of high bath temperature or low bath frequency, we derive a very simple approximate expression.
-We compare our results with the very recent derivation of Trushechkin \cite{Trushechkin_2021}, in which he derives a master equation in the so-called strong-decoherence regime, a refined version of the traditional singular-coupling regime \cite{Gorini_1978, FrancescoBook}, and find very good agreement for the spin-boson model.
+We compare our results to two very recent derivations.
+The first one \cite{Trushechkin_2021} was obtained from a master equation in the so-called strong-decoherence regime, a generalization of the ultra-strong coupling regime, and actually coincides with the first order expansion derived here.
+This confirms that a system interacting with a thermal bath does converge, at least up to first order, to the mean force Gibbs state even in the ultra-strong coupling regime.
+The second recent derivation \cite{Timofeev_2022} consists in a high temperature expansion of the mean force Gibbs state, a generalization of a derivation introduced in \cite{Gelzinis_2020}.
+The comparison with this result is essentially numeric, and we find an overall good agreement in the expected regime of validity.

 Additionally, we show that the provided corrective terms allow to sketch the transition from the ultrastrong coupling limit to the weak coupling limit.

-For arbitrary system, we briefly show in section IV of the Supplementary Material that our general expression shares some strong similarities with the one in \cite{Trushechkin_2021}, although there are also some unexplained differences. .
+Finally, we provide some higher order corrections in Section ~\ref{sec:73}.